zhiyuan-95/db-vae/README.md

 We evaluate models using both performance and fairness metrics:

-Overall Validation Accuracy (val)

-Mean validation accuracy across all demographic groups.
+**val**(Overall Validation Accuracy): Mean validation accuracy across all demographic groups.

-Demographic Bias Metric (dbval)

-Measures performance disparity across groups using group-wise validation losses:
+**dbval**(Demographic Bias Metric):  Measures performance disparity across groups using group-wise validation losses:

   Higher dbval ⇒ larger demographic disparity

   Lower dbval ⇒ more uniform performance

 This metric does not assume a predefined majority or minority group, making it robust to dataset composition assumptions.